Linkster78/The-Guardian/README.md

 *Note that you can view all of this with the* **config <show/list>** *command.*

 ## Setup
 This should **only** be done if you are not able to use the provided bot (if he is offline or unavailable).
+If you've missed it, [here's the invite link](https://discordapp.com/oauth2/authorize?client_id=591840782793834505&scope=bot&permissions=8).
 Anyways, here it is:
  1. Compile the bot's source code into a runnable jar (Or download from the release section)
  2. Create a `config.json` file in the same folder.
  3. Inside of said file, insert this: